What are the library hours?

 There are several ways:

-- First, your professor may arrange Library Instruction for the entire class which can be related to the subject, the assignment and/or level of the students.
-The Librarian can go to the class or have the class come to the Library, plus supply a Worksheet for practice.
+• First, your professor may arrange Library Instruction for the entire class which can be related to the subject, the assignment and/or level of the students.
+Contact a librarian for more information.

 What tools can I use to search the Catalog and Databases?